frimicc/frimicc.github.io/about.md

 title: About
 ---

-I am an experienced system developer with over a decade of senior-level analysis, design, and implementation experience with complex systems.
+I am an experienced system developer with more than a decade of senior-level analysis, design, and implementation experience with complex systems.
+I have recently hopped the fence to the front-end and am working as an iOS developer.
-Always learning, my current chapter is as an iOS developer.
-My goal is to continue to learn and to design and develop systems and apps that make a difference in people's lives.
+I'm passionate about designing and developing systems and apps that make a difference in people's lives.

-The new "full-stack" is native apps + REST APIs.
+## What I Do

+I write high-quality, maintainable, and testable code for a living.
 I make iOS apps and REST back end services.
-You really need an understanding of the whole stack to handle things like security, privacy, and performance.
+I have an understanding of the full stack which lets me handle things like security, privacy, and performance that often cause trouble for front-end or mobile-only developers.

 ## Where to Find Me